John Harkes: 1998 World Cup controversy

-International goals
+Coaching career

+In August 2015, the formation of FC Cincinnati, a new franchise in the then-third-division United Soccer League, was announced, with Harkes as the team's first head coach.
+In FC Cincinnati's first season under Harkes, the club finished third in the USL Eastern Conference with a 12–6–4 record.
+However, on February 17, 2017, FC Cincinnati announced the firing of Harkes ahead of the 2017 season.
+From outside the club, the dismissal was seen as a surprise; reports later emerged of a 2016–17 offseason that was "unstructured and somewhat chaotic behind the scenes", according to The Cincinnati Enquirers Pat Brennan.

+In August 2018, Harkes was named as the first head coach of Greenville Triumph, a new club set to join USL League One in 2019.
+Harkes was signed to a three-year contract to lead the entire technical side of the organization.
+In the team's first season, they finished third in the standings and were the runner-up in the playoffs.
+In the 2020 season, the Triumph finished first in the standings and won the playoffs, and Harkes was named the USL League One Coach of the Year.
+On January 26, 2021, the Triumph extended Harkes's contract through the 2023 season.
+The Triumph finished second in the standings in both the 2021 and 2022 seasons.

 Off the field

-In 2010, Eric Wynalda stated that former US national team manager Steve Sampson had dropped Harkes from the 1998 World Cup team two months prior to the tournament because Harkes had been having relations with teammate Wynalda's wife, Amy, in the couple's house, and near the playpen of their young child.
+In 2010, Eric Wynalda stated that former U.S. national team head coach Steve Sampson had dropped Harkes from the 1998 World Cup team two months prior to the tournament because Harkes had been having relations with teammate Wynalda's wife, Amy, in the couple's house, and near the playpen of their young child.
 Sampson became aware of the scandal and brewing feud between Wynalda and Harkes, and chose to drop Harkes to restore dressing room accord.
 Despite intense criticism from the media and subsequent failure in the World Cup, Sampson remained silent regarding the true reason for Harkes' dismissal from the team out of respect for the privacy of those involved.
-Harkes himself published an autobiography in 1999 panning Sampson's tenure as manager, but made no mention of the affair.
+Harkes himself published an autobiography in 1999 panning Sampson's tenure as coach, but made no mention of the affair.

 Personal life

-Both of Harkes' parents are Scottish immigrants; his father Jim is originally from Dundee, and was a youth team player at Dundee United.
+Both of Harkes' parents are Scottish immigrants; his father Jim is originally from Dundee,Dundee United: Ian Harkes leaves grandad speechless by Tannadice 'homecoming', BBC Sport, January 15, 2019 and was a youth team player at Dundee United.

 He is the father of Lauren Harkes, who played collegiately at Clemson University, and Ian Harkes, who won the Hermann Trophy in 2016, played for John's old team, D.C.
-United, and currently playing first-team football for Dundee United in Scotland.
+United, Dundee United in Scotland, and for the New England Revolution, where John played from 1999 to 2001.